 But next thing I know, everything he touches, he's successful.

-After a while, I realized bankrupt five times and he had a $450 million.
+After a while, I realized he went bankrupt five times and he had a four and a half million dollars.

 No, he didn't.